drc-cs/SPRING25-DATA-INTENSIVE-SYSTEMS/lectures/L03/slides.md

 ## Granting and Revoking Access

-Here is a cheatsheet for granting and revoking access in a PostgreSQL database:
+Here is a cheatsheet for granting and revoking access in a database:

 | Command | Description |
 |---------------|------------- |